-SOLARUNITED, in partnership with the Solar GCC Alliance, is organizing member’s pavilions at the World Future Energy Summit (WFES) in Abu Dhabi.
+SOLARUNITED, Solar GCC Alliance and the Saudi Arabia Solar Industry Association (SASIA) are organizing a member’s pavilions at the 2015 World Future Energy Summit (WFES) in Abu Dhabi.

-By exhibiting through SOLARUNITED and Solar GCC Alliance, you can take part in the WFES without any of the challenges that you could face on your own.
+By exhibiting through SOLARUNITED and Solar GCC Alliance/SASIA, you can take part in the WFES without any of the challenges that you could face on your own.
 SOLARUNITED and the Global GCC Alliance is with you every step of the way.

 For members wanting just a limited presence, you can exhibit for a nominal fee of 3.500 EUR in a shared space with the following benefits:

-SOLARUNITED and Solar GCC Alliance Services:
+SOLARUNITED and Solar GCC Alliance / SASIA Services:

 A company branded lockable cabinet, display, lighting, seating, and power supply